glf30/LAB-Video-Game-Library-API/README.md

   - `name` — Sorts games alphabetically by their title.
   - `releaseYear` — Sorts games by their release year.

+  You can optionally choose a property to sort by default.

 - **`order`**
   Specifies the sort direction.
-Must be used together with the `sortBy` parameter.
   - `asc` — Sorts in ascending order (A-Z or oldest to newest).
   - `desc` — Sorts in descending order (Z-A or newest to oldest).